 The Wiccan Altar

-When you’re new to Wicca, you read about a lot of processes, tools and procedures that can be confusing.
-My goal in my hubs is to help simplify and inform.
+When you’re new to Wicca, you read about a lot of processes, tools, and procedures that can be confusing.
+My goal in my articles is to help simplify and inform.
 In this article, let’s tackle the altar—how do you create one for practical use?

 For the purpose of this article, I’m restricting to discussion to altars built for standard rituals—Esbats (moon celebrations) or Sabbats (sun celebrations).

 So what do you use for an altar?
 That depends—what is convenient and serviceable?
 Any surface can be transformed into an altar.
 Some things that have served me as an altar in the past include:

 - Dresser tops

 - A small kitchen table

 - Two milk crates straddled by a shelf